 After exploring Belfast, its murals and the Titanic neighborhood, I wanted to get out of the city.
 On the horizon, I could see the distinct silhouette of Cave Hill and, as usual, the sight of a summit made me want to conquer it.
 So I headed for Cave Hill Country Park.

-Cave Hill, also nicknamed “Napoleon’s Nose” because of its peculiar shape, is a basalt hill whose summit has an elevation of 370 meters.
+Cave Hill, also nicknamed “Napoleon’s Nose” because of its peculiar shape, is a basalt hill whose summit has an elevation of 370 metres.
 As it is located only a few miles from Belfast city center and is accessible by public transit, it is a popular hike for city dwellers.

 The Cave Hill hike begins at the magnificent Belfast Castle, a Scottish-style castle built in the 19th century.
 From there, the park offers three trail options, but only the Cave Hill Trail (in green) goes to the summit, making a 7.2-kilometre loop.